TotheSky0710/TotheSky0710/README.md

 ## Projects
-- GA-TCN-LSTM: Multivariate Time Series Forecasting of Oil Production Based on Ensemble Deep Learning and Genetic Algorithm
-- RetailSensai: Retail Sales Forecasting and Monitoring
-- ProBHP: Intelligent FBHP Estimation and Analysis
-- odc: Outliers Detection, Visualization and Treatment in Oil Well Datasets
-- OzoneDash: Interactive Ozone Layer Insights Dashboard: Emissions, Montreal Protocol Impact, and Ozone Stabilization
+- fraud&anomaly Detection: Identify potential fraud patterns and assess risk factors to minimize financial losses and protect the organization's assets.
+- RetailSensai:  Predict future sales trends and optimize inventory levels to minimize stockouts and overstock situations.
+- Customer-segmentation-analysis-product-recommender-system:  Identify distinct customer segments and their behavior patterns to enhance marketing strategies and customer experience.
+- Bayesian-cost-optimization:  Identify inefficiencies in operational processes and recommend improvements to reduce costs and enhance productivity.

 ## Contact Me